TyBruceChen/Grad-CAM--Understand-deep-learning-from-higher-view/README.md

 gradcam = GradCAM(model, img_path, layer_idx, input_size)  #initialize the GradCAM object
-gradcam()  #call the object to form the heatmap array gradcam.origin_cam_visualization()  #generate the GradCAM (without increasing the size of the heatmap) gradcam.imposing_visualization()  #generate the overlaped graph and cam
+gradcam()  #call the object to form the heatmap array gradcam.origin_cam_visualization()  #generate the GradCAM (without increasing the size of the heatmap) gradcam.imposing_visualization()  #generate the overlapped graph and cam
 ```
 For ViT models:
 ![code_example](graphs/vit-grad-cam-exmaple.png)